henrikengstrom/jokk/README.md

 ## Rationale

-I have been using Kafka for years and although there are tools to see what is happening inside of Kafka I wanted to build my own specific tool, that is free to use, and that provides the feature set that I am after.
-That plus I get to practice my Golang programming skills.
+I have been using Kafka for several years and although there are tools to inspect what is happening inside of Kafka I wanted to build a free-to-use tool that provides the feature set that I am after.
+That, plus I get to practice my Golang programming skills.
 Two birds with one stone.

 ## Getting started